The Max Planck Institute for the Science of Light is inviting applications for a junior research group leader position in theoretical physics.

 Our work has both analytical and numerical components, and in most of the topics we have collaborations with experimentalists.
 Thus, computer skills and the desire to apply theory to realworld problems are strong advantages.
 We put particular emphasis on physical understanding.

 We have ongoing collaborations with both experimental and theoretical groups all over the world, including at Yale, Ottawa, Caltech and other institutions.
 The payment and benefits are based on the German TVöD guidelines.

 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 Furthermore, the Max Planck Society seeks to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.

 The set of documents you should send with your application comprises the following:

 PhD applications: a CV and the names of two expert references.

 PostDoc applications: a CV, a list of publications, and the names of two expert references.

-We will start reviewing applications immediately but will continue to accept applications indefinitely.
+We will start reviewing applications immediately but will continue to accept applications until the positions are filled.